Auto Rental & Leasing

 Industry size & Structure

-- Large auto rental companies include Enterprise Holdings (Alamo, Enterprise, National), Hertz, and Avis.
-Major companies that provide auto leasing services include Element (formerly GE Capital Fleet Services and PHH Arval), and ARI Global Fleet Management.
+• Large auto rental companies include Enterprise Holdings (Alamo, Enterprise, National), Hertz, and Avis.
+Major companies that provide auto leasing services include Element Fleet Management, and Holman (formerly ARI Global Fleet Management).

 Industry Forecast